 Members of Congress introduced a constitutional amendment enshrining women's right to vote in 1878, but it would take decades of protest for it to become the law of the land.
 In 1918, President Woodrow Wilson started supporting women's suffrage, but members of the National Women's Party thought he wasn't using his influence to sway the last two senators needed for an amendment to pass.
 In January 1919, activists starting burning Wilson's speeches outside public buildings, implying he was a hypocrite for not doing more.
 The amendment passed a few months later.

 After the 19th Amendment passed through Congress, it was turned over to the states; two-thirds (or 36) had to ratify the amendment before it could become law.
-Though it's hard to imagine now, seven states rejected the amendment outright.
-The decisive vote came from Tennessee, after a young representative's mother convinced him to vote in support of suffrage, breaking a tie in that state's legislature.
+Seven states rejected the amendment outright.
+The decisive vote came from Tennessee after a young representative's mother convinced him to vote in support of suffrage, breaking a tie in that state's legislature.
 The amendment was certified on Aug.
 26, 1920, and women in every state could vote in elections that November.

 In 1921, Edith Wharton won the Pulitzer Prize for Fiction (then called the Novel Prize), becoming the first woman in the award's four-year history to do so.
-She was honored for her 12th novel, “The Age of Innocence,” which explores the upper-class 1870s New York society Wharton grew up in.
-Her win was controversial, but not because of her gender; the committee originally decided to give the prize to the novel “Main Street,” a decision that was changed for political reasons.
+She was honored for her 12th novel, “The Age of Innocence,” which explores the upper-class 1870s New York society in which Wharton grew up.
+Her win was controversial, but not because of her gender; the committee originally decided to give the prize to the novel, “Main Street,” a decision that was changed for political reasons.

-The first woman to serve in the U.S. Senate only held her role for 24 hours.
-Rebecca Ann Felton of Georgia was appointed to fill a vacancy and took the oath of office on Oct.
-3, 1922.
-Her one-day appointment was largely ceremonial, honoring her long career in journalism and state politics.
+The first woman to serve in the U.S. Senate held her role for only two days.
+Rebecca Ann Felton of Georgia was appointed to fill a vacancy and served from Nov.
+21–21, 1922.
+Her short appointment was largely ceremonial, honoring her long career in journalism and state politics.
 It would take another decade before another woman was elected to a Senate seat.